jacobjohnsson/simulated-annealing/docs/README.md

 Feel free to test both or implement your own.

-##### Neighbour Generation
+##### Neighbor Generation

 Is done by randomly selecting a new row for a randomly selected queen.
-In other words moving a queen up or down.
+In other words, moving a queen up or down.

 ##### Fitness Evaluation Function

-The current fitness function returns the number of queen pairs that are *not* attacking eachother.
+The current fitness function returns the number of queen pairs that are *not* attacking each other.
 The fitness value for the board above would be five.